Automattic/wp-calypso/client/components/upgrades/gsuite/README.md

-# G Suite
+# GSuiteUpgrade

-G Suite is a React component used to add G Suite email addresses to domains.
+GSuiteUpgrade is a React component used to add G Suite email addresses to domains.
 It expects to be wrapped in a `CartData` Component.

 ## Usage